Table of contents

 When the transaction is closed, all fees will be paid by the lender and the mortgagee will be settled from the proceeds of the sale.

+With an FHA loan, you can receive relocation assistance after a short sale.
 At the closing, you could be eligible to receive up to $3,000 to help with your moving costs, rental, and other relocation expenses.
-Each short sale is different and it is not guaranteed but is very common.
+Each short sale is different and the lender will base their decision on the specific situation.